Chapter 10

 7-8 … Paul considered all these credentials to be rubbish compared to the knowledge of Christ and to be found in Him.

-9 … The righteousness Paul hungered that thirsted for was the righteousness that Abraham had, that is the righteousness that comes from God through faith.
+9 … The righteousness Paul hungered and thirsted for was the righteousness that comes from God by faith in Him.

 The fifth beatitude is for us to,